-More detailed examples of the circumstances in which such a licence may be granted can be found at paragraphs 7.59-7.66 of the Guidance.
+More detailed examples of the circumstances in which such a licence may be granted can be found in the Guidance.

-1.4 Location
+5. Location

-This licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
+This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision making.
 As required by the Gambling Commission's Guidance to Licensing Authorities, this authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 The applicant must show that they have taken into account such issues as the proximity of schools, centres for vulnerable adults or residential areas with a high concentration of families with children.
-Should any other specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant showing how potential concerns can be overcome.
+Should any other specific policy be decided upon as regards areas where gambling premises should not be located, this policy will be updated.
+It should be noted that this policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant showing how potential concerns can be overcome.